 Although the new law criminalises caste-based discrimination and untouchability practices, increases penalties for public officials found to be responsible for discrimination, and requires compensation to victims, several challenges remain to make the law effective.
-The text of the legislation itself has weaknesses, lacking clear definitions of "untouchability" and "caste-based discrimination."
-Further, there is underreporting of cases of caste-based discrimination.
+The text of the legislation itself has weaknesses, lacking clear submitted to the Human Rights Council 32 JURI.
+2012.
+Report of the interaction Program on "One year of Anti-Untouchability law".
+Kathmandu: Justice and Rights Institute Nepal www.indexmundi.com/nepal/life expectancy at birth.html definitions of "untouchability" and "caste-based discrimination."34 Further, there is underreporting of cases of caste-based discrimination.
 Many incidents are settled through mediation or not addressed at all.
 A big challenge is to bring everyone within the formal justice system.
-To have real impact, the new Act must be accompanied by systematic reforms that address the deeply entrenched
+To have real impact, the new Act must be accompanied by systematic reforms that address the deeply entrenched prejudices and structural failures that make the justice system inaccessible to the majority of Nepali people, and especially for those from the Dalit community.
+Finally, there still remain many discriminatory provisions in other laws that are incompatible with international human rights instruments and these equality provisions.

 31 Nepal NGO Coalition for UPR.
 2010.
-Report of non-government organizations on Universal Periodic Review submitted to the Human Rights Council
+Report of non-government organizations on Universal Periodic Review